llm-bible/llm-bible.github.io/_publications/mendonça2024benchmarking.markdown

 ---
 layout: publication
-title: "On The Benchmarking Of Llms For Open-domain Dialogue Evaluation"
+title: On The Benchmarking Of Llms For Open-domain Dialogue Evaluation
 authors: Mendonça John, Lavie Alon, Trancoso Isabel
 conference: "Arxiv"
 year: 2024